mozman/ezdxf/docs/notes/arch-cleanup.md

 1. There are two basic scenarios:
     - Load structures from file: `LOAD`
     - Create new structures by ezdxf: `CREATE`
-1. CHANGE: The default constructor for entities do not get a reference to the actual DXF document, new entities are always virtual entities.
 1. Binding a virtual entity to a DXF document is different for the 2 scenarios:
     - `LOAD`: all required resources should be loaded at the time of binding the entity, als handles are set and can be validated